artandmath/AssetManager/README.md

 The AssetManager panel is a demonstration prototype and would be a part of a larger suite of tools and frameworks to address some pain points in VFX post production.
 > [!CAUTION]
-> The AssetManager protoype and not intended for production use in its current state.
+> The AssetManager is NOT intended for production use in its current state.
 USE IT AT YOUR OWN RISK!

 ![AssetManager screenshot](AssetManagerScreenshot.png)